 About the Free Spirit 50k

 Everyone who has visited the hilltowns of Southern Vermont and Northwestern Massachusetts agrees we have something special here.
-It's not just the beauty of the rolling countryside, the old farmhouses, the rocky rivers and the woods all around, it's also about the deeply independent and creative spirit of its people.
-In general, you could say that this is how we like to think for ourselves: we have a lot of artists, craftspeople, poets, writers, organic farmers, and even a few vikings.
+It's not just the beauty of the steeply rolling countryside, the old farmhouses, the rocky rivers and the woods all around, it's also about the deeply independent and creative spirit of its people.
+In general, you could say that this is how we like to think of ourselves.
+We have a lot of artists, craftspeople, poets, writers, organic farmers, and even a few vikings.

-the 1790s, when William Dorrell, a former British soldier moved to Leyden and began to preach a doctrine based on free love and the sanctity of life - animal as well as human.
-He attracted a group of followers, the Dorrelites, who embraced his philosophy and practiced his new religion.
-They were vegan and practiced open marriage.
+the 1790s, when William Dorrel, a former British soldier moved to Leyden and began to preach a doctrine based on free love and rejection of secular laws.
+He attracted a group of followers, the Dorrelites, who embraced his philosophy and new religion.
+They were vegan, practiced open marriage, held all property in common, and danced, sang, and drank alcohol during their religious ceremonies.
 Pretty radical for the 1790's!
+The start and finish of the race is at the center of their former community in Leyden.
 Much later, in 1968, the Brotherhood of the Spirit commune (later known as the Renaissance Community) was founded in a treehouse on a hill in Leyden, and became one of the largest communes in the northeast United States.

 Just on the other side of the border in Guilford, Vermont was (and still is) home to groups of writers, poets, artists, off-grid homesteaders, and artisans who formed communes in the 1960s and 70s such as the Johnson’s Pastures commune, Total Loss Farm, and Tree Frog Farm.
 You will run/wheel your way past all of these on the course.
 When cruising down Packer Corners Road, look for the sculptures of Fenwick, who came to this community in 1969 and is still at work.
 Thanks to Verandah Porche for letting us cross the field at Total Loss Farm!

-For us athletes, moving through the landscape on foot is the best way to get to know it.
+For us athletes and wilderpeople, moving through the landscape is the best way to get to know it.
 Exercise in nature is a form of meditation, a ritual, sometimes akin to worship.
 The Free Spirit 50K wants to offer athletes the best experience of the natural beauty of this particular neck of the woods and celebrate the people and history that makes it unique.
-As former community member Peter Gould writes, in his book about the time: Horse-Drawn Yogurt: Stories from Total Loss Farm:
+Come join us on this journey!

 The Free Spirit 50k is presented by Natural High Running Company LLC, a small athlete-owned company in Western Massachusetts.